{SECTION_MENU}

 Body image and low self esteem

-resources for struggling with Body image include an explanation of struggling with body image is and how it may affect you.
-It then directs you to self-help workshops about how to reduce and manage your mood, Shameless – a six-week group for anyone who feels they’re impacted by body image and low self-esteem and counselling, a number of other workshops and therapies (art and drama therapies being some examples)
+Resources for struggling with Body image include an explanation of struggling with body image is and how it may affect you.
+It then directs you to self-help workshops about how to reduce and manage your mood, Shameless – a six-week group for anyone who feels they’re impacted by body image and low self-esteem and counselling, several other workshops and therapies (art and drama therapies being some examples)

 https://www.otrbristol.org.uk/whats-going-on-for-you/body-image/